Background

 Working on a shared Design

-Next up, a system allowing the shared-creation of a design for installation/updating of a commercial security system.
+Next up, a system allowing the shared-creation of a design for the installation/updating of a commercial security system.
 For this system, we used a Relational Database.

 Such a plan has dozens of images, each image might have several elements, that might be connected.
 How do you make sure that multiple people can work on the same design at the same time, without conflict?